1. Key messages

 Source: Own calculation based on death certificates, Statbel

-Among men, the causes of death contributing most to the excess premature mortality in the Brussels-Capital Region compared to the Flemish Region are COVID-19 (+54 per 100,000), ischemic heart disease (+7.9), lung cancer (+5.4), COPD (+5.2) and diabetes (+4.7).
-However, lower rates are found for some specific causes in the Brussels-Capital Region than in the Flemish Region, such as suicide (-4.5) and transport accidents (-3.4).
+Among men, the causes of death contributing most to the excess premature mortality in the Brussels-Capital Region compared to the Flemish Region are COVID-19 (+37 per 100,000), ischaemic heart disease (+6.8), COPD (+5.3), colorectal cancer (+4.7), and cerebrovascular disease (+4.6).
+However, suicide rates are lower in the Brussels-Capital Region than in the Flemish Region (-5.5).

 Among women, mortality rates by cause in the Flemish Region and the Brussels-Capital Region are generally relatively similar.
-However, in 2021, as in 2020, we observed a higher premature mortality in the Brussels-Capital Region for COVID-19 (+21 per 100,000) than in the Flemish Region.
+However, in 2022, as in 2020 and 2021, we observed a higher premature mortality in the Brussels-Capital Region for COVID-19 (+15 per 100,000) than in the Flemish Region.

 - Men